fpena2/imgPlayer/README.md

 Requirements
 + OpenCV and Python3 installed
++ An image file called "pictureToDetect.png".
+This will be the taget image to detect.
 + A folder called "images" inside the Enviroment folder with over 2000 negative images.
 + Linux System with Ubuntu Family font installed. (https://design.ubuntu.com/font/)